 How online pricing tools improve the customer experience: Trust is everything to buyers, and pricing is one of the biggest factors.
 When a buyer can know exactly how much the home and options cost, she can stop worrying about whether you are trying to squeeze every penny from her, and focus on sharing pics of her dream home with everyone around her.

 13: Feedback Gathering Platform

 For a home builder to back up their promise of delivering amazing customer experiences, they must always know what the Voice of the Customer (VoC) is.
 Most builders already have some sort of "survey platform" for gathering customer feedback.
 One key to getting this technology right is choosing one that will allow the entire company to act on the customer feedback in a meaningful and timely way.
 It's not a new concept, but the technology has now made it easier than ever to roll out surveys, leading to major overuse by nearly everyone.
 So bear this in mind when choosing a platform for your Voice of the Customer program.
 And the best ones also allow you to capture the Voice of your Employees (VoE) as well.

 How a VoC platform improves the customer experience: This one should be a no-brainer.
 Listening to, and acting on, feedback from your customers is one of the biggest differentiators between builders that talk about improving the customer experience, and those that do it systematically.
 Customers want to provide feedback to you, but they need to trust that you're actually going to do something about it for them.
 Not just give them another "please help us improve" survey after they've already moved into their new home.

 Bottom line: take a holistic approach

-At the Bokka Group, our focus is on creating a great customer experience, and the technologies we choose are all about creating a holistic experience that increases the likelihood a lead will result in a sale.
+At the Bokka Group, our focus is on creating a great experiences as well as measuring customer experience, and the technologies we choose are all about creating a holistic experience that increases the likelihood a lead will result in a sale.

 If you'd like to know more about any of these technologies, and how we have helped top builders use them to create memorable customer experiences, just drop us a line.